VITObelgium/pid-python-quickstart/pid-python-quickstart-init-by-env/README.md

 	pidclient.elasticsearch.index = <elasticsearch index to use>
 	pidclient.elasticsearch.type = <elasticsearch type to use>

-Neverthless, for system architecture reason, they can not be simply set through the use of regular bash instruction such as
+Nevertheless, for system architecture reason, they can not be simply set through the use of regular bash instruction such as

 	<env variable>=<value>